-All it takes is one trip to the hospital and you could be drowning in unpaid hospital bills, not to mention debilitating physical and financial pain.
+All it takes is one trip to the hospital and you could be drowning in unpaid medical bills, not to mention debilitating physical and financial pain.

 It happens every day.
-More than a quarter of U.S. adults struggle to pay their medical bills and medical debt remains the number one reason people file for bankruptcy, reports the Kaiser Family Foundation.
+More than a quarter of U.S. adults struggle to protect their assets from medical bills and medical debt remains the number one reason people file for bankruptcy, reports the Kaiser Family Foundation.

 Which begs the question, what can you lose due to medical bills?
 Can hospital bills take your home?
 Your car?
 Your savings?
 While somewhat unlikely, the sad truth is that you can lose your home due to unpaid medical bills, either directly or indirectly.